£340m is being invested in the railway in the Liverpool City Region

 Upgrades to platforms, track and signalling equipment will enable faster, more frequent and more reliable train services in and out of Merseyside’s key transport hub.
-From 2019 an extra three services will be able to run in/out of Lime Street every hour, including new direct services to Scotland.
+This includes an extra three services in and out of the station every hour, with new direct services to Scotland.
 Remodelling and rebuilding station platforms will provide longer, straighter, safer platforms capable of accommodating longer trains and more passengers, more safely.

 It is forecast that by 2043 the number of passengers travelling at peak time through Lime Street will have doubled.
 Our station upgrade is vital to create capacity at the station to accommodate more passengers.

-Network Rail, the train operators and Liverpool City Region have built a robust transport plan to keep passengers on the move and ensure Liverpool very much remains open for business.
+Network Rail, the train operators and Liverpool City Region have worked together for the past two years to try and keep passengers on the move and ensure Liverpool very much remains open for business.

 As was proved successful last year, many mainline services (to/from destinations such as Manchester Piccadilly, Manchester Airport, London, Nottingham, Runcorn, Birmingham and Crewe) will start and terminate at Liverpool South Parkway station.
 From here passengers can easily pick up the Merseyrail network to/from the city centre.

 Where rail replacement buses are needed on the network, we will ensure that they are of high quality and offer express and stopping options.

 Advice is given below on how to complete your journey during Lime Street’s major upgrade (2 June – 29 July 2018).*